starkware-libs/cairo-docs/core/src/core-starknet-secp256_trait-recover_public_key.md

 # recover_public_key

-Recovers the public key associated with a given signature and message hash.Returns the public key as a point on the curve.  # Examples
+Recovers the public key associated with a given signature and message hash.
+Returns the public key as a point on the curve.
+# Examples

 ```cairo
 use starknet::secp256r1::Secp256r1Point;
 use starknet::secp256_trait::{Signature, recover_public_key};